Jake Burger Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in MLB.
+- The Tigers pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.41).
+- The Tigers have a 4.36 team ERA that ranks 19th among all MLB pitching staffs.

-- The Tigers rank 23rd in baseball in home runs allowed (63 total, 1.3 per game).
+- The Tigers rank 23rd in baseball in home runs surrendered (64 total, 1.3 per game).

-- His last appearance was on Saturday against the Washington Nationals, when the righty went five innings, surrendering three earned runs while allowing five hits.
+- The left-hander last pitched on Sunday against the Washington Nationals, when he threw two innings, allowing six earned runs while giving up 10 hits.

-- The 27-year-old has an ERA of 4.60, with 6.9 strikeouts per nine innings, in three games this season.
-Opponents have a .203 batting average against him.
+- The 25-year-old has an ERA of 7.45, with 7.2 strikeouts per nine innings, in nine games this season.
+Opponents are batting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.